Best Fishing in Oregon

 Cottage Grove and Dorena Reservoirs

-This is a southern Willamette Valley two-fer, with excellent bass fishing at these nice-sized reservoirs near Cottage Grove (south of Eugene).
+This is a southern Lane County two-fer, with excellent bass fishing at these nice-sized reservoirs near Cottage Grove (south of Eugene).

 Both man-made lakes are popular with largemouth specialists.
 Bass club members and tournament anglers are frequent visitors.

 Southern Oregon bass masters will hate to see Selmac on this list.
-It's a smaller reservoir, located near the community of Selma (southwest of Grants Pass), but for its size it produces really big bass, including three past Oregon state records.
+It’s a smaller reservoir, located near the Josephine County community of Selma (southwest of Grants Pass), but for its size it produces really big bass, including three past Oregon state records.
 Just keep us from getting into too much trouble and do as most bassers here do: release these big fish quickly after snapping a photo for your Facebook page.

 Selmac has lots of woody and weedy structure in shallow water and warms up quickly for good fishing from spring through fall.
 The reservoir also has good populations of crappie and other panfish, bullhead catfish and stocked rainbow trout.